anqurvanillapy/tsmatrix/README.md

-# tsmatrix-webgl
+# tsmatrix

-A `cmatrix`-like page for my learning WebGL basics.
+A `cmatrix`-like page for my learning TypeScript basics.

 ## License